Biodiversity Net Gain: What’s it all about?

-A number of the partner organisations in the Partnership for Biodiversity in Planning are likely to be responding to this consultation, but ahead of their responses, this article touches on some of the key issues raised regarding defining and delivering net gain.
+A number of the partner organisations in the Partnership for Biodiversity in Planning responded to the government consultation about Biodiversity Net Gain, and this article touches on some of the key issues raised regarding defining and delivering net gain.

-DEFRA proposes to use four components, with specific ‘metrics’ or indicators to measure an increase in biodiversity quality.
-A developer will assign a score under each component, to calculate the biodiversity gain or loss of a proposal in comparison with a baseline score assigned to a site before a development takes place:
+In the earlier consultation DEFRA proposed to use four components, with specific ‘metrics’ or indicators to measure an increase in biodiversity quality.
+A developer will assign a score under each component, to calculate the biodiversity gain or loss of a proposal in comparison with the baseline score assigned to a site before a development takes place:

 - Strategic significance